Sony RX100 III versus Canon G7 X Mark II

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G7X Mark II relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Sony RX100 III and Canon G7 X Mark II along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Sony RX100 III, the Canon G7 X Mark II, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M6 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|